rubenk/pdns/docs/settings.rst

 -  Integer
 -  Default: 8001

 The port where webserver/API will listen on.
-See `"Performance Monitoring" <../common/logging.md#performance-monitoring>`__.

 .. _setting-webserver-print-arguments: